qdrant/migration/README.md

 # qdrant-migration

-This tool helps to migrate data to Qdrant from different sources.
+This tool helps to migrate data to Qdrant from other sources.

 Supported sources: